-- Smelly clothes – In case you leave your laundry sitting in the washer too long, just add a few drop of lemon essential oil to the next wash and your clothes won’t get that yucky, mildewy smell.
+- Smelly clothes – In case you leave your laundry sitting in the washer too long, just add a few drops of lemon essential oil to the next wash and your clothes won’t get that yucky, mildewy smell.

 - Laundry – Adding a few drops of lemon oil to the final rinse cycle will leave clothes smelling fresh and clean.

 - Natural Disinfectant – Want to avoid using harsh chemicals and bleach to disinfect your countertops and clean your shower?
-Add 20 drops lemon oil and 20 drops tea tree oil to a 16-oz spray bottle fill with pure water (and a little bit of white vinegar) for a natural cleaning favorite.
+Add 20 drops of lemon oil and 20 drops of tea tree oil to a 16-oz spray bottle fill with pure water (and a little bit of white vinegar) for a natural cleaning favorite.

 - Air Freshener – A few drops of lemon essential oil added to a spray bottle filled with water makes an all-natural air freshener.
 Better yet, add 5 drops to a diffuser and let the wonderful clean scent freshen the air.

-- Remove Odors – A drop or two of will remove odors.
+- Remove Odors – A drop or two will remove odors.
 For instance, you can put lemon oil on a cotton ball and stuff into smelly shoes or add a few drops to your garbage can.